Ijams Junior Naturalist

 PROGRAM TIMES

-Ijams Junior Naturalist is a program run on Saturdays, once a month from October to May.
+Ijams Junior Naturalist is a program run on Saturdays twice a month from September to December.
 Most sessions are 3-hours long.

 Each session is detailed below, along with the session date and time.